yangheng95/PyABSA/README.md

                             auto_device=True  # Auto choose CUDA or CPU )

-# Or, use both train and test set to train a bset benchmarked model, train_config_path refer a base config file whose same name paramters will be replaced by those in param_dict.
-# this fucntion need both train and test set
+# Or, if you have the test set, this function also could evaluate model while training

-datasets_path = 'datasets/restaurant15'  # file or dir are accepted
-sent_classifier = train_apc(parameter_dict=param_dict,    # set param_dict=None to use default model
+datasets_path = 'datasets/restaurant15'  # Refer to the path where the the train and test sets is placed sent_classifier = train_apc(parameter_dict=param_dict,    # set param_dict=None to use default model
                             dataset_path=datasets_path,   # train set and test set will be automatically detected model_path_to_save=model_path_to_save,  # set model_path_to_save=None to avoid save model